michalis0/Cloud-and-Advanced-Analytics/labs/04-IoT/Readme.md

 ## Table of contents for exercises:

+[This notebook](https://github.com/michalis0/Cloud-and-Advanced-Analytics/blob/main/labs/04-IoT/WalkThrough.ipynb) will guide you through the following content.

 1. **Introduction and IOT devices:**

 2. **Setting up the weather sensor for measuring the indoor temperature and humidity**